-Delivered to the RAF in June 1972, XW544 entered service with 15 Squadron at RAF Laarbruch, moving to 16 Squadron in 1979 and back to 15 in 1982.
-XW544 spent an awful lot of time in the hangar as she was always having fuel leaks, and sadly this was the reason the airframe was retired just a decade later in 1983.
-XW544 made its last flight on Monday 4th July 1983 from RAF Laarbruch flown by Flt Lt Dave Heath and Flt Lt Ed Whitaker, to RAF Shawbury where it was put in to storage.
+Delivered to the Royal Air Force in June 1972, XW544 entered service with 15 Squadron at RAF Laarbruch, moving to 16 Squadron in 1979 and back to 15 in 1982.
+XW544 spent most of her career sat around in hangars due to the constant fuel leaks.
+With a temporary grounding of the feet due to XV345's crash, XW544 was retired after just a decade of service in 1983.
+The airframe made its last flight on Monday 4th July 1983 with 16 Sqn from RAF Laarbruch flown by Flt Lt Dave Heath and Flt Lt Ed Whitaker, to RAF Shawbury where she was placed in storage.
 The only parts removed from XW544 to help keep to fleet flying were its two engines that later got replaced with two scrap ones.

 In early 1984 she was issued to No.2 School of Technical Training (as 8857M) at RAF Cosford.
-Nearing the end of her life at RAF Cosford, the airframe received a repaint into 16 Sqn colours - along with oddly acquiring a refuelling probe.
+Nearing the end of her life at RAF Cosford, the airframe received a repaint, and for some reason she acquired a refuelling probe which she did not retire with.
 XW544 was often seen on display at the airshows in the static park with Buccaneer XW547

 By 1993, with the retirement of the Buccaneer fleet, XW544 had ceased to be of any use to the RAF and was put up for sale.
-Rob Goldstone soon brought the airframe and transported it back to Shawbury to a scrapyard for storage where it sat on its belly until it was brought by Dave Webber, Andy Webber and George Palmer in 2004.
-With Dave, Andy and George working on Buccaneer XX900 at Bruntingthope for the last few years, it was decided that XW544 should be road moved there where the airframe became the third Buccaneer on site joining XX900
+Rob Goldstone soon brought the airframe and transported (supposedly by towing her along the roads early hours in the morning) to a scrapyard near Shawbury where it sat on its belly wrapped in tarpaulin for several years.

-XW544 performed at most, if not all Bruntingthorpe Cold War Jet open days from that point on.
+XW544 performed at most, if not all the Bruntingthorpe Cold War Jets' open days from that point on.

-After months of hard work in between COVID-19 lockdowns, XW544 carried out her first ever trundle down Cotswold Airport's runway on the 5th June - a huge milestone for TBAG, coming one year to the day when it was decided to move from Brunty to Kemble.
-She's due another repaint soon and hopefully the pandemic will be over soon to enable a ramping up of work on the jet.
+After months of hard work in between COVID-19 lockdowns, XW544 carried out her first-ever trundle along Cotswold Airport's runway on the 5th of June - a huge milestone for TBAG, coming one year to the day when it was decided to move from Bruntingthorpe to Kemble.
+She's due another repaint soon and hopefully, the pandemic will be over soon to enable a ramping up of work on the jet.